Formal Foundations for Controlled Stochastic Activity Networks: Probabilistic Models

+Boundedness of the reward function ensures that the Bellman operator maps bounded functions to bounded functions.
+Under the assumption of non-explosive dynamics, expected rewards are well-defined.
+In the case of discounted rewards, the Bellman operator is a $\gamma$-contraction under the supremum norm, and thus value iteration converges to the unique fixed point \( V^* \), the optimal value function.
+Approximation techniques for \(\varepsilon\)-optimal policies include finite-state truncation and quantized abstraction methods, which converge under standard continuity assumptions.

-\begin{remark} Unlike the finite-state case, optimal policies in infinite-state DTMDPs may require additional regularity assumptions, and exact computation is often infeasible.
+Existence of optimal stationary deterministic policies under continuity and compactness assumptions is established using measurable selection theorems.
+Approximation schemes for infinite-state MDPs are standard techniques for constructing \(\varepsilon\)-optimal policies.
+For details, see \cite{puterman1994markov, feinberg2002handbook, HernandezLerma1996}. \end{proof} \begin{remark} Unlike the finite-state case, optimal policies in infinite-state DTMDPs may require additional regularity assumptions, and exact computation is often infeasible.
 Approximation methods are therefore essential in practical settings, particularly for safety-critical or AI-driven control applications. \end{remark}

 While exact computation of optimal policies for infinite-state DTMDPs is often intractable, a variety of approximation methods can yield $\varepsilon$-optimal solutions in practice.

 Table~\ref{tab:dtmdp-infinite} summarizes standard methods for synthesizing optimal or $\varepsilon$-optimal policies for both finite-state and infinite-state DTMDPs.
 It highlights key objectives, policy existence guarantees, and common approximation techniques used when exact computation is infeasible in infinite-state settings.